-Also called secondary traumatic stress or vicarious trauma, secondary trauma can occur when a professional experiences stress or symptoms of trauma when working with traumatized children and families.
-The following resources address the challenges professionals face in these situations and ways to cope with secondary trauma.
+Secondary trauma, also called secondary traumatic stress or vicarious trauma, can occur when a professional experiences stress or symptoms of trauma when working with children and families who are experiencing abuse, neglect, or family violence.
+The following resources outline strategies to decrease risk, address the challenges professionals face in these situations, and offer ways to cope with secondary trauma.

 Addressing Secondary Traumatic Stress Among Child Welfare Staff: A Practice Brief (PDF - 146 KB)

 Addresses occupational stress experienced by staff responsible for investigating allegations of child abuse and neglect and making decisions regarding child removal.

 Beyond Quick Fixes: What Will it Really Take to Improve Child Welfare in America?
 Paper Two: Caseworkers Are First Responders.
 They Deserve the Same Professionalization as Other Essential Personnel (PDF - 323 KB)